**Guest Post by Aubrey Phelps

 1. Image– Yes, looks aren’t everything but it really does help.
 A quality design helps but your image is not all about design but it’s about the perception the public has about your brand.
 This is where quality pr marketing comes into play.
 All aspects of your business will go into creating a good image, your employees, your product, and even the news about your business.
 Just make sure it’s good and it will pay off.

 2. Trust– Trust and image complement each other.
 As the public grows to trust your brand it will create a quality image of how your business is perceived.
 Trust is established when customers are satisfied when the product you offer delivers what it claimed to deliver.
 If the product goes above and beyond the customers’ expectations that’s even better, because word of mouth marketing will be stimulated.
 Businesses that lie to gain customers will soon discover this trust broken.
 Be honest in what you offer and how you present it, you will lose the trust of the public if you don’t.
+And if you’re looking for a reputable PR firm, check out this public relations abu dhabi review.

 3. Consistency– Consistency is important when it comes to branding because it’s important that people don’t forget about you.
 When customers forget about you the relationship starts to diminish.
 Imagine dating someone and you just decided to never contact them again, the relationship would suffer and eventually die.
 This same principle applies with marketing and branding.
 This is where it can be beneficial to offer more innovative and new products.
 While offering these products it will give you a great reason to contact your past clients.
 Offering newer sales or discounts gives you another great reason to contact your past clients.
 All of these tactics need to be consistent but not overbearing.
 BrandThunder offers a product that will deliver image consistency, just by having a branded themed browser, this will remind your clients you exist often, every time they log on.
 It’s vital that you figure out areas on which you can improve your consistency; this will build long lasting relationships with a residual income next to it.